The Trussell Trust is a data controller registered with the UK Information Commissioner’s Office registration number Z279027X.

 Where you apply to be a volunteer with the Trussell Trust or one of the food banks in the network, your personal information will be held securely on our Volunteer Management System (VMS).
 We will keep you up to date on opportunities across the Trussell Trust and the Foodbank Network as well as giving you chance to share your feedback and tell us more about your experience of volunteering.
 Our lawful basis for using your personal information in this way is our legitimate interest, and where appropriate your consent.

 Where you express an interest in volunteering at a local food bank, your data may be passed onto the appropriate food banks within the FoodbankNetwork.
 Your personal information will then also be held by that food bank in line with legislation and their own data protection policy.

 When necessary, we process relevant personal information about employees and volunteers for safeguarding purposes.
 This might include undertaking DBS and other checks to identify any criminal and other activity we need to be aware of.
 It may be necessary to share some personal information with relevant authorities such as the police.
 Our legal basis for this processing is to meet our legal obligations.

 We will use your personal information including your bank account details to process expense claims.
 Our legal basis for using your information for this is for the performance of a contract.

 We process relevant personal information about existing and potential trustee members for governance purposes.
-This might include undertaking DBS and other checks to identify any criminal and other activity we need to be aware of to ensure that we select appropriate trustees.
+This might include checks to identify any criminal and other activity we need to be aware of to ensure that we select appropriate trustees.
 Our legal basis for this processing is to meet our legal obligations with the Charity Commission and Companies House.